-- COVID Tests will only be administered by the nurse in a Satellite Waiting Room for safety and privacy purposes. - \circ A COVID Test can only be administered to scholars with a signed consent form. - The COVID-19 POC will confirm that a signed consent form is on file and notify the nurse before a test is administered. - If the scholar has a valid consent form, then RAPID and PCR test will be administered. - If a scholar does not have a valid consent form, then a test will not be administered and the nurse or designee will immediately contact a parent/family member to notify them that the scholar is to be picked up within an hour. - If the RAPID test is negative, then scholars must be picked up and can return when the PCR test result is negative. - If the RAPID test is positive, then the scholar must be picked up and returned after the required quarantine period. - The COVID-19 POC will be responsible for reporting results to DC Health: Submit a Non-Healthcare Facility COVID-19 Consult Form online using DCRC.
+- COVID Tests will only be administered by the nurse in a Satellite Waiting Room for safety and privacy purposes. - $\circ\,$ A COVID Test can only be administered to scholars with a signed consent form. - The COVID-19 POC will confirm that a signed consent form is on file and notify the nurse before a test is administered. - $\circ\,$ If the scholar has a valid consent form, then RAPID and PCR test will be administered. - If a scholar does not have a valid consent form, then a test will not be administered and the nurse or designee will immediately contact a parent/family member to notify them that the scholar is to be picked up within an hour. - If the RAPID test is negative, then scholars must be picked up and can return when the PCR test result is negative. - $\circ\,$ If the RAPID test is positive, then the scholar must be picked up and returned after the required quarantine period.

+• The COVID-19 POC will be responsible for reporting results to DC Health: ○ Submit a Non-Healthcare Facility COVID-19 Consult Form online using DCRC.

-follow the safety guidelines outlined the PPE Best Practices for School Staff when a school staff member is administering a COVID-19 test.
+In the event that the nurse at Achievement Prep determines to test scholars, s/he will follow the safety guidelines outlined the PPE Best Practices for School Staff when a school staff member is administering a COVID-19 test.
 This includes staying, when posible 6 feet distance from the individual, wearing a N95 mask (with access to Respirator Fit Testing program), eye protection (face shield or goggles), gown/coverall, and gloves.
 The school will follow its protocol, outlined in question 14, to notify DC Health and to follow DC Health reporting requirements.